-Ensure a Safe Workplace In Compliance With Applicable Workplace Safety Laws.
-Section 5(a)(1) of the Occupational Safety and Health (OSH) Act, 29 U.S.C. § 654(a)(1), generally known as the General Duty Clause, requires employers to provide every employee "employment and a place of employment, which are free from recognized hazards that are causing or are likely to cause death and serious physical harm."
-Neither OSHA nor any of the 28 OSHA-approved state plans offer guidance or regulations specific to COVID-19 or other infectious disease, with one exception.
-The California Division of Occupational Safety and Health (Cal/OSHA) Aerosol Transmissible Diseases standard (Title 8 CCR; Section 5199), which is only mandatory for certain healthcare employees in the state, provides useful guidance aimed at preventing employee illness from infectious diseases that can be transmitted by inhaling air.
+Neither OSHA nor any of the 28 OSHA-approved state plans offer guidance or regulations specific to COVID-19 or other infectious disease, with one exception.10 The California Division of Occupational Safety and Health (Cal/OSHA) Aerosol Transmissible Diseases standard (Title 8 CCR; Section 5199),11 which is only mandatory for certain healthcare employees in the state, provides useful guidance aimed at preventing employee illness from infectious diseases that can be transmitted by inhaling air.
 Similarly, OSHA's Personal Protective Equipment (PPE) standards (29 CFRC 1910, Subpart 1), which require the use of gloves, eye and face protection, and respiratory protection in certain industries may also prove useful in developing strategies to combat the spread of COVID-19.
-In the event an employer requires the use of PPE, it must be mindful of the possible need to provide accommodations for employees with disabilities (i.e., latex allergy) or firmly held religious convictions requiring religious garb or grooming requirements that are incompatible with certain PPE.
+In the event an employeer swith disabilities (i.e., latex allergy) or firmly held religious convictions requiring religious garb or grooming requirements that are incompatible with certain PPE.

 ADA Answers to Frequently Asked Questions.
 When employers begin pandemic planning, questions frequently arise regarding what information employers can require from employees and what employers can do with that information.
 The ADA prohibits employers from making "disability-related inquiries," which is any inquiry that is likely to elicit information about a disability.
 Thus, employers may not ask employees if they suffer from any of the conditions identified by the CDC that would place them at high-risk from COVID-19.

 Employers may, however, survey employees to elicit information to plan for absenteeism in a manner that does not violate the ADA.
-Specifically, employers may ask employees, without identifying the specific factor that applies to them, whether in the event of a COVID-19 outbreak they would: (1) need to care for a child if day-care centers or schools were closed; (2) need to care for dependents if other services were unavailable; (3) be unable to travel to work in the event public transportation was unavailable; or (4) whether the employee or the employee's family falls into a category identified by the CDC as high-risk for COVID-19.19 Similarly, the ADA does not prohibit employers from requiring employees displaying COVID-19-like symptoms to go home because a transitory illness likely does not qualify as an ADAqualifying impairment and, if the symptoms were severe enough to constitute a disability, the action would be permitted under the ADA's "direct threat" provisions.
+Specifically, employers may ask employees, without identifying the specific factor that applies to them, whether in the event of a COVID-19 outbreak they would: (1) need to care for a child if day-care centers or schools were closed; (2) need to care for dependents if other services were unavailable; (3) be unable to travel to work in the event public transportation was unavailable; or (4) whether the employee or the employee's family falls into a category identified by the CDC as high-risk for COVID-19.12 Similarly, the ADA does not prohibit employers from requiring employees displaying COVID-19-like symptoms to go home because a transitory illness likely does not qualify as an ADA-qualifying impairment and, if the symptoms were severe enough to constitute a disability, the action would be permitted under the ADA's "direct threat" provisions.

 Employers are also permitted to ask employees who call in sick if they are experiencing COVID-19 symptoms, i.e., fever, coughing, shortness of breath, etc. Such information, however, must be maintained in confidence and kept in a confidential medical file separate and apart from the employee's personnel records.
-The ADA, HIPAA, and the FMLA, as well as various state laws, impose strict https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html https://www.eeoc.gov/facts/pandemic flu.html confidentiality requirements pertaining to employee health information.
-Thus, in the event an employee has a confirmed test for COVID-19, employers may not disclose any identifying information to the workforce but would be wise to inform the workforce that there has been a confirmed case at the employee's location, provide risk assessment protocol from the CDC, reiterate prevention protocol, and implement any other preventative measures necessary to prevent further spread.
+The ADA, HIPAA, and the FMLA, as well as various state laws, impose strict confidentiality requirements pertaining to employee health information.
+Thus, in the event an employee has a confirmed test for COVID-19, employers may not disclose any identifying information to the workforce but would be wise to inform the workforce that there has been a confirmed case at the employee's location, provide risk assessment protocol from the CDC,13 reiterate prevention protocol, and implement any other preventative measures necessary to prevent further spread.